John 13:35 “By this will all men know that you are my disciples, by your love for one another.”

 Throughout the ages men are always recognized by certain rites or characteristics to distinguish what teacher it is they follow.
 Jesus defined the acceptable characteristic His followers were to portray.
 Deep, selfless, divine love.

-If He taught us the mark of discipleship in that verse He went even further in John 15:13 by describing who the closest most dedicated follower of His would be, “
+If He taught us the mark of discipleship in that verse He went even further in John 15:13 by describing who the closest most dedicated follower of His would be, “ Greater love has no man than this than to lay down one’s life for his friends.”

 To be a follower of Christ we must love.
 To be the most excellent follower we must lay down everything for others.